haipinglu/ScalableML/Lab 4 - Scalable k-means clustering.md

    conda install -y matplotlib
   ```

+If the request *could not be scheduled*, try to reduce the number of cores (and/or the amount of memory) requested and/or use the reserved queue `-P rse-com6012`.

 You can either clone `ScalableML` from GitHub to `/data/abc1de/ScalableML` (again `abc1de` should be your username) via

 ```sh